-Anyone who purchases their own health insurance, not through their employer, will have the opportunity to purchase or change their policy during November 1 – December 15, 2016, for a policy effective date of January 1, 2017.
+Anyone who purchases their own health insurance, not through their employer, will have the opportunity to purchase or change their policy during November 1 – December 15, 2020, for a policy effective date of January 1, 2021.
 Insurance carriers have submitted their plans and proposed prices to the Insurance Commissioners in their states for approval and soon brokers will be ready to assist the public with their plan selections.
 Although it is possible to purchase individual policies on websites, it is also possible to have personal help if you allow a licensed broker to help you figure out which plan will best meet your needs.
 And, there is no extra charge when a broker helps you, even if you are eligible for a government subsidy.
-Why go it alone when help is available?
+Why do it alone when help is available?

 MEDICARE PRESCRIPTION DRUG PLANS (PDP)

 All Medicare recipients, including all seniors and those who are disabled, can make changes to their Prescription Drug Plan only once each year, during October 15 through December 7, 2020.
 Plan changes will take effect January 1, 2021.
 Notices will be mailed to each policy holder to explain any changes in prescriptions covered and price.
 If no change is desired, the current plan will renew with no action on the part of the policy holder.
 However, if your plan did not work the way you had hoped this year, or you are taking some new medications not covered by your current plan, you may want to research your options.
 Your pharmacy may be able to help, or call a local broker who specializes with seniors, to find the most appropriate plan for your circumstances.